 Answer: Candace Bushnell has been quoted as saying that Carrie was a kind of "alter ego" for herself, so its possible that some of the situations that Carrie describes are fictional accounts of her own experiences.

-Question: In series 4, episode 'ring a ding ding', the girls talk about something which sounds like 'wee-hawking'.
+Question: The girls talk about something which sounds like 'wee-hawking'.
 What exactly is that?

 Answer: Weehawken is a town in New Jersey that is right on the Hudson River.
 The Hudson River separates New York and New Jersey.
 Weehawken provides a gorgeous view of the NYC skyline.